Luminova Framework

 Return Value:

-string - Return the field name causing the validation error.
+string - Return the field name that has a validation error, or an empty string if not found.

 getFields

-Retrieve validation errors for a specific field by name or index.
+Get validation errors for a field by name or index.

 Parameters: